CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/index.rst

       Signals represent **data retrieved** from a device.
 This can be velocity, position, yaw, pitch, roll, temperature, etc.

+.. card:: TalonFX Quickstart
+   :link-type: doc
+   :link: /docs/api-reference/device-specific/talonfx/open-loop-requests

+   Quickstart on controlling a TalonFX with open loop control requests and a Joystick.

 - :doc:`api-overview`
    - Details a high level overview of what makes up the Phoenix 6 API.